Focus and Attention

 Practice Description: A Hoberman sphere, or breathing ball, can be an anchor for mindful breathing to help focus thoughts or calm down.
 Focus on the ball and breathe in and out as the ball expands and contracts.

-Download this fact sheet to learn about Hoberman spheres and different ways to use them.
+Learn about Hoberman spheres and different ways to use them.